GoogleCloudPlatform/microservices-demo/kustomize/components/container-images-tag-suffix/README.md

-# Add a suffix the container image tag of the Online Boutique apps
+# Add a suffix to the image tag of the Online Boutique container images

-You may need to add a suffix to the Online Boutique container image tag to target a specific version, this Kustomize variation will help you setting this up.
+You may want to add a suffix to the Online Boutique container image tag to target a specific version.
+The Kustomize Component inside this folder can help.

 ## Add a suffix to the container image tag via Kustomize